Lameisha/Java-letter-guessing-game/README.md

 ## Overview

-Java game using Random and scanner classes for interactive letter guessing.
+Java-based console game using Random and scanner classes for interactive letter guessing.

 ## Features